Nyki-Anderson/shape-share/docs/Introduction to Shape-Share.md

 ## Some Considerations
 I am coding on a Macbook Pro and thus some of this tutorial will be Mac-specific.
 I will try to include resources for other operating systems where necessary but once you get your `Docker` container up and running, we will essentially be building in a `Linux` environment anyways.

 The remainder of this document will detail my coding setup for anyone interested and will of course be entirely subjective.
 I am pretty proud of my go to tools but they are by no means the only way to implement this project.
-Skip ahead to the **doc/1.0_Docker_Containerization** document if you are ready, otherwise let’s talk about tools and apps that make coding more enjoyable and productive.
+Skip ahead to the [Docker Containerization](/doc/1.0_Docker_Containerization) document if you are ready, otherwise let’s talk about tools and apps that make coding more enjoyable and productive.

 > :note: Note:
 > I am not compensated in anyway by the products or companies I am about to shower with praise.
 I just get really passionate about my tools.

 ## Note-Taking and Organization

-When it comes to organizing my research and task management, I have jumped around between `Evernote`, `OneNote`, and even `Apple Reminders` (I know…).
+When it comes to organizing my research and task management, I have jumped around between Evernote, OneNote, and even Apple Reminders (I know…).
 But until recently, nothing was really satisfying my need to keep a centralized brain-dump that easily kept track of all the things my ADHD brain tries to forget.
 In walks, `Obsidian`.
 If you’ve never heard of it here’s a link to their [website](https://obsidian.md).
 I have only been using it for a few months and I’m just now delving into the really awesome stuff that makes it a truly one-of-a-kind app.

+First off, it’s a note-taking app written entirely in their own flavor of Markdown language.
+Similar to Github Markdown, `Obsidian` allows you to format your notes using common Markdown notation and configurable Hotkeys.
+When I say it’s customizable, I mean there is an open API that supports custom CSS as well Javascript commands.
+If you’re like me and don’t know what the heck to do with all that, the `Obsidian` community has you covered.
+They churn out gorgeous typesetting themes and plugins that make this app a must have for project (or school) management.